jagadhis/jagadhis/README.md

 - Innovative ideas that require a blend of strong architecture and intuitive user experience
 - Projects that push the boundaries of web design and interactivity

-## ⚡ Fun fact
-- I like to code when i am high

 ---

 I'm always excited to discuss new ideas that merge technology and design.
 If you're working on something innovative that needs both solid architecture and a great user experience, let's connect!